zyigo/EndpointScripts/README.md

   [![Stargazers][stars-shield]][stars-url]
   [![MIT License][license-shield]][license-url]
   [![Issues][issues-shield]][issues-url]

   <br />

   As a small business, we needed a way to manage devices quickly, simply and effectively.
-To do so, EndpointScripts was established.
-It is a collection of ideas, thoughts and scripts for effective configuration of Microsoft Endpoint managed devices.
+To do so, [ALARP-Solutions/EndpointScripts](https://github.com/ALARP-Solutions/EndpointScripts) was established.
+It is a collection of ideas, thoughts and scripts for effective configuration of Microsoft Endpoint Managed and Intune devices.

   [Report Bug](https://github.com/ALARP-Solutions/EndpointScripts/issues/new?assignees=&labels=bug&template=bug_report.md&title=)
   ·